mahtorohit/push-to-me/README.md

 If yes then you will need this while development :)

 > Target user is a developer working on mobile platform for push notifications.
-> This project allows you to upload p12 file and then pass your push token and then receive a nofitication so that you can proceed with your code.
-And in case of android you can provide server_key and push_token.
+> This utility accepts (for iOS)p12 certificate, push token and then sends push notification to that device.
+Similarly for android, it accepts server key, push token and then sends a push notificaiton.

 #### Version
 1.0.0